digitalWestie/digitalWestie.github.io/_posts/2018-03-19-dundee-demands-what-petitions-did-the-city-sign.md

 ### Petition data

-Aside from bothering other people for my ulterior motives, I joined in by having a play around with data from the [parliament petition site](https://petition.parliament.uk/petitions?state=open).
+Aside from bothering people for my ulterior motives, I joined in by having a play around with data from the [parliament petition site](https://petition.parliament.uk/petitions?state=open).
 The site's petition data are made available via a JSON API and incldues signatures broken down by constituency.
 This is the data behind the [petition map](https://petitionmap.unboxedconsulting.com) you might have come across:

 ![Petition signatures mapped across the UK](/assets/images/petition-map.png){:class="img-responsive"}